Jędrzejów – Cistercian Abbey

 The pre-Cistercian church from the 12th century was built of limestone in the opus emplectum technique, with the use of sandstone ashlar in structural elements (corners) and architectural details (windows, portal), as well as of unworked sandstone used in the foundations.
 An aisleless nave with dimensions of 6.3 x 10 meters on the west side had an apse with a diameter of 3.3 meters, divided into two floors.
 The upper one was a gallery extended deep into the nave with an open arcade and supported on a pillar, the lower one was connected to the nave by a narrow portal.
 Above the apse there was a tower with an unusual seven-sided cross-section.
 The facades were decorated with corner pilaster strips and an arcaded frieze under the cornice.
 The eastern part of the nave was also closed with an apse, 3.6 meters in diameter, thanks to which the church was very similar to the Romanesque church in Prandocin.

-According to the Cistercian scheme, the medieval monastery church was a three-aisle basilica with a transept and a straight ended, two-bay chancel flanked from the north and south by double chapels.
-Its length was 38.5 meters, the width of the nave was 16.8 meters, (including the central nave 5.9 meters), and the chancel 7.3 meters.
-The dimensions of the transept were 5.6×27 meters.
+According to the Cistercian scheme, the medieval monastery church was a basilica with central nave, two aisles, a transept, a straight ended, two-bay chancel flanked from the north and south by double chapels and with a tower western façade, created by merging an older Romanesque church.
+Length of the church was 38.5 meters, the width of the nave was 16.8 meters, (including the central nave 5.9 meters), and the chancel 7.3 meters.
+The dimensions of the transept were 5.6 x 27 meters.
 The church was built of large, finely worked blocks of sandstone with faces decorated with delicate cuts.
 Few of the blocks were marked with stonemason’s marks.
-It is not known what the outer façades of the church originally looked like, only in the southern aisle a row of semi-circular windows have survived.
-Similar were used in the western walls of the aisles and in the southern wall of the chancel.
-In the west facade of the nave (in the base of the tower of the former pre-monastery church) a rosette window with richly moulded jambs was pierced.
+The external elevation of the church in the southern aisle was pierced by a row of semicircular, splayed on both sides windows.
+Similar ones were probably used in the central nave, in the western walls of the side aisles and in the southern wall of the chancel.
+In the west façade of the nave (in the base of the tower of the former pre-monastery church) a rosette window with richly moulded jambs was pierced.
 Inside, the nave consisted of four rectangular bays, with the western bays of the central nave covering the relics of an older church, from which the western part was left with a seven-sided tower on a semicircular base.
 The vaults of the nave, chancel and transept were probably cross-ribbed supported on wall-corbels (one of the earliest of this type in Poland), whereas in the case of transept chapels the cross vaults without ribs were used.

 The east wing upper floor was occupied by the brothers’ bedroom, a dormitory, erected in contrast to the lower part using bricks.
 It probably occupied most of the space of the east wing and was connected directly to the southern transept, where by means of night stairs the brothers went to evening prayers.
 Mostly the dormitories on both sides were illuminated by small windows that corresponded to individual sleeping places.
 In the west, windows overlooked over the mono-pitched roof of the cloister to the garden, while in the east, the monastery grounds.
 The beds since the 12th / 13th century were separated by wooden or half-timbered partitions, creating separate cabins, sometimes obscured by curtains, but always leaving the passage through the center of the dormitory.
 In addition, on the upper floor of the east wing there was a cross-ribbed two-bay room, occupying the space between the two chapels at the transept.
 Initially, it probably served as the abbot’s chamber, and later as a library.
 On the opposite side of the wing, at the end of the room, there were usually passages to the latrines, located on the first floor, above the sewer.
 Often, for hygienic reasons, latrines were built at a distance from the monastery wing and connected to it by means of a porch hung on arcades.